Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Proof Strategy and Intermediate Results

 \begin{theorem} Let $(\mathrm{L}_t)_{t\ge 0}$ be an $\alpha$-stable process.
 For any time $t$, let $\theta_t$ be the solution to \eqref{eq:McKean–Vlasov} with initialization $\theta_0$ which is independent of $(\mathrm{L}_t)_{t\ge 0}$ such that $\expec{\|\theta_0\|}<\infty$, then the following holds

 \end{theorem} We remark that the result is weak in the sense that details on the tails of $\theta_t$ with respect to $\alpha$ and $t$ are implicit.
 However, it renders sufficient for our compressibility result in Theorem \ref{thm:main}.
+Now, having proved all the necessary ingredients, Theorem~\ref{thm:main} is obtained by accumulating the error bounds proven in Theorems~\ref{thm:euler} and \ref{thm:poc}, and applying \citep[Proposition 1]{compressible_distribution} along with Theorem~\ref{thm:heavy-tail}.